orris27/multi-exit/note.md

 ```

+Structures of Branches:
++ The computation cost of branch should be less than that of exiting at a later exit point
++ Earlier branch has more layers, and later branch has fewer layers.

 How do we choose weight `$w_n$` for each exit point?
++ higher weights at early exiting point

 How do we messure the confidence of an exiting point?
 + Compute the entropy value at the exiting point: `$\text{entropy}(\mathbf{y}) = \sum_{c\in C}{ y_c \log {y_c} }$`, where `$C$` is the set of classes.
 + `y_c` is obtained by forward pass on the sub-networks

 How do we determine the exiting threshold `T_n` for exiting point?
++ determined by application, i.e., as long as the accuracy and speed meets the requirements.

+How do we choose the exiting location?
++ Depends on the difficulty of the task (dataset, etc.)

 Do we forward from the first layer again for the future exiting points?
 I think there is more computation loss.